harbour/core/README.md

         $ <harbour_dir>/bin/hbformat <file.prg|.hb|.ch>

 - Text editor setting for Harbour files
-  - Encoding is either 7-bit ASCII or UTF-8 (no BOM)
+  - Encoding is either 7-bit ASCII or UTF-8 (without [BOM](https://en.wikipedia.org/wiki/Byte_order_mark))
   - Always use spaces, never tabs
   - Remove trailing spaces from lines
   - Always keep one (not zero or multiple) newline at the end of file
   - Use platform native newline (CRLF or LF)
 - In the rare case you need to send something large (> 100KB), use this [free service](http://dropcanvas.com)
-- Of course there is more into Harbour contribution than writing code, so you're welcome to do so in other areas like documentation, helping fellow users, giving input on decisions, testing in various environments, volunteering in administration tasks, etc.
+- Of course, there is more into Harbour contribution than writing code, so you're welcome to do so in other areas like documentation, helping fellow users, giving input on decisions, testing in various environments, volunteering in administration tasks, etc.